 Through our commitments as an Imagine Canada Caring Company, ENMAX invests a minimum of one per cent of pre-tax profits in the Alberta community on a five year rolling average basis.
 In 2017, according to the Imagine Canada criteria, our investment was 2.56 per cent of our pre-tax profits.

-ENMAX's commitment to reduce the GHG emissions footprint of our generation portfolio began in 2011 by setting a target of 10 per cent reduction in our generation portfolio intensity below 2005 levels by 2020.
-In 2015, we are on track to meet our target with an emissions intensity of 0.887 tCO2e/MWH.
-Our target aligns with The City's goal in its 2020 Sustainability Direction for a sustainable environment.
+In 2017 we achieved our target to reduce the GHG intensity of our portfolio to 10 per cent below 2005 levels by 2020, reaching an intensity of 0.353 tCO2e/MWH.
+This target aligns with The City's goal, as outlined in its 2020 Sustainability Direction for a Sustainable Environment.